fenok/galaxis/packages/core/README.md

 A mutation _execution_ always leads to a network request.

+### Shared Cache

+Queries and mutations work with the same shared <code>[Cache](#cache)</code>.
+That means that a query can use the data (and/or error!) that was fetched by another query, and query data can be indirectly updated by a mutation.
+The library provides <code>[InMemoryCache](../in-memory-cache#inmemorycache)</code> as a recommended cache.

+For queries, cache usage is specified by `fetchPolicy` option.
+Note that if `fetchPolicy` is not `'no-cache'`, you also need to specify `toCache()` and `fromCache()` options, or the caching will appear broken.
+Query errors are automatically cached by the network request id depending on `fetchPolicy`.
+You can opt-out of caching by using `fetchPolicy: 'no-cache'`.

+For mutations, cache usage is specified by existense of `toCache()` option.
+Mutation errors are never cached.
+You can opt-out of caching by omitting this option (or setting it to `undefined`).

+### Optimistic Responses

+You can specify `optimisticData` for mutations.
+During mutation execution, the cache will immediately be updated with this data, and then with the real data when it arrives.
+Note that you also have to specify the `removeOptimisticData()` and `toCache()` functions, so the library knows how to remove the optimistic data from the cache, and how to put the real data in.

 ### Query Merging

 The library encourages executing queries at arbitrary parts of code and points in time.
 This way, any component of the application can express its data requirements in isolation from other components.